UoB-COMSM0166/2025-group-16/README.md

 | If game round ends, pressing any key returns to welcome page  | Game resets to welcome screen                         | ✅ As expected | Passed     |
 | Final result: winning character jumps with confetti animation | Player jumps and colorful confetti falls from the top | ✅ As expected | Passed     |

-The following manual testing log records the major features of the game and their expected outcomes.
-All tests were performed by the developer through real-time interaction using mouse and keyboard.
-Each test includes the test action, the expected result, the actual behavior, and whether it passed.

 ---

 ### 🌱 Sustainability